Who's playing at Soccer Aid 2018? Meet the teams

 Robert Pirès

-It’s 20 years since Robert Pires one the World Cup with France, and now the former Arsenal winger is set to make his Soccer Aid debut.
+It’s 20 years since Robert Pires won the World Cup with France, and now the former Arsenal winger is set to make his Soccer Aid debut.

 Patrick Kluivert